uktrade/ords/contribute.md

 ## Semantic Versioning

-We use semantic Versioning, to version tag the ORPML open standard, semantic Versioning is a versioning scheme that uses a three-part number format (X.Y.Z) to convey information about compatibility, changes, and updates.
+We use semantic Versioning, to version tag the ORDS, semantic Versioning is a versioning scheme that uses a three-part number format (X.Y.Z) to convey information about compatibility, changes, and updates.
+View the [version control policy](https://github.com/uktrade/ords/blob/main/version_control_policy.md) for more information.

 ## What does the Code of Conduct mean for me?